 - Easier support: Asking for help gets much easier as you do not have to explain your setup in detail.

-Camunda Platform 8 is an alternative process automation offering that catches up on funcationality quickly.
-For new projects, consider using Camunda Platform 8 from the start.
+Camunda 8 is an alternative process automation offering that catches up on functionality quickly.
+For new projects, consider using Camunda 8 from the start.
 You can find a quick comparison of concepts in the docs.
-Note that architecturally, the recommended greenfield stack in this best practice is close to what you do using Camunda Platform 8.
+Note that architecturally, the recommended greenfield stack in this best practice is close to what you do using Camunda 8.

 Getting started with the greenfield stack

 Check the prerequisites:

 Install OpenJDK JDK 17.

 Install an IDE like Eclipse.
 We recommend the latest "Eclipse IDE for Java Developers".

 - Activate workspace file sync refresh using built-in hooks or polling to improve interaction of Eclipse and Camunda Modeler.